Ten things to know about Scottish Higher Education

 Scotland's 19 institutions employ 38,450 directly and another 142,000 jobs are supported indirectly.
 That accounts for almost six per cent of all jobs in the Scottish economy.

 Universities have a significant positive impact on their regional - as well as national - economy.
-Dundee University’s role in the life sciences cluster supports around 16 per cent of all jobs on Tayside.
+The University of Dundee's role in the life sciences cluster supports around 16 per cent of all jobs on Tayside.
 Edinburgh’s four universities combined are a larger employer than NHS Lothian.
-The University of Edinburgh is the city’s third largest employer on its own.
+The University of Edinburgh is the city’s third largest employer.

 6. Our universities are innovative and entrepreneurial